itsSubhojit/patient-management-system/README.md

 1. Create new PHP files following the existing structure
 2. Include proper authentication checks
 3. Use the established CSS classes for styling
-4. Add navigation links in sidebar.php
+4. Add navigation links in navbar.php
 5. Update database schema if needed

 ### Styling Changes